swarna32/heart_failure/README.md

 ## Overview
 This project aims to classify heart failure into two classes: 0 (no heart failure) and 1 (heart failure).
 The dataset is preprocessed using label encoding, one-hot encoding, and Min-Max scaling.
-A Convolutional Neural Network (CNN) model is used for the classification task.
+A Artifical Neural Network (ANN) model is used for the classification task.

 ## Dataset
 - **Classes**: 2 (0 for no heart failure, 1 for heart failure)